Girolamo Maiorica: Biography

-Maiorica was born in Naples, probably in 1581, 1589, or 1591.
+Maiorica was born in Naples, either in 1581, 1589, or 1591.
 He entered the Jesuit order on 19 May 1605.
 He was ordained a priest by Cardinal Robert Bellarmine in Rome before heading to Lisbon en route to the Far East in 1619.

 Maiorica initially stopped in Goa, then arrived in Macau, intending to proselytize in Japan.
 However, by 1619, Japan had begun persecuting Christians, so he went instead to Makassar and remained there for a year.
 Afterwards, he returned to Macau and traveled to Fai-Fo (present-day Hội An) in 1624 in the same boat as Alexandre de Rhodes, João Cabral, and two or three other Jesuits.
 Whereas de Rhodes studied Vietnamese under Francisco de Pina (1585–1625), Maiorica studied Vietnamese at the Jesuit residence in Nước Mặn (today An Nhơn District, Bình Định Province).
 He proselytized in Đàng Trong (Cochinchina) from 1628, when his superiors sent him back to Macau en route to a new assignment in Japan.
 He was again unable to make the journey, this time due to poor weather.
 In 1630, he traveled to Champa, where he was quickly imprisoned.
 After a Portuguese merchant ransomed him, Maiorica made his way to Cửa Hàn (Danang) via Cambodia.

 On 19 October 1631, he went to Thăng Long (Hanoi) with Bernardino Reggio.
 The next year, Maiorica and Reggio started a printing press to print copies of Matteo Ricci's Chinese-language work, The True Meaning of the Lord of Heaven, as well as a defense of the faith by Francesco Buzomi.
 The press was destroyed within several months.
 Maiorica left Thăng Long for Kẻ Rum, in Nghệ country (xứ Nghệ, present-day Nghệ An), to seek converts in the hinterlands.
 He stopped writing in the early 1640s to focus on his pastoral duties.
 In the early 1650s, he returned to Thăng Long to serve as the superior of the Tonkin missionary region.
 In 1653, he was promoted to provincial of the Jesuits' Japan Province (which included Tonkin, Đàng Trong, Makassar, Cambodia, and Hainan island).
 Although this province was officially based out of Macau, Maiorica administered it from Thăng Long.
 In January 1656, he fell ill in Thanh Hóa and died on 27 January 1656 in Thăng Long.